Hello Spokane Valley United Methodist, neighbors, friends, and visitors!

 When I graduated from North Central High School in 1997 and started at Washington State University (Go Cougs!), I became a “K-House Kid” and matured in my faith as I participated in mission trips to Mexico, weekly fellowship gatherings at the Koinoinia House, and Sunday worship at Simpson UMC.
 While I absolutely loved being part of a Christian community and serving Christ with my friends, it never occurred to me back then that someday I would be called to the ministry.
 In truth, my undergraduate degree is in Anthropology, and I had my sights set on being a forensic anthropologist!

 A summer as a Global Justice Volunteer with the General Board of Global Ministries after college changed my vocation trajectory.
 While serving in an underfunded orphanage outside of St. Petersburg, I came face to face with one of the many injustices that plague our world and confronted the hard lesson that there was little I could do to change what the children were experiencing.
-In a moment deep despair and doubt in myself, I succumbed to the belief that humanity, in general, is prone to sin and irredeemable, and that I was useless when it came to changing the world.
+In a moment of deep despair and doubt in myself, I succumbed to the belief that humanity, in general, is prone to sin and irredeemable, and that I was useless when it came to changing the world.

-Into that space of fear and hopeless, I experienced the grace of God speaking to my heart and reminding me that Jesus was sent to live, die, and rise so that sin can never overcome any of us.
+Into that space of fear and hopelessness, I experienced the grace of God speaking to my heart and reminding me that Jesus was sent to live, die, and rise so that sin can never overcome any of us.
 Though our world is far from the full realization of the Kingdom of God, the truth of our faith is that we have always been and will always be loved and deemed redeemable by God through Christ.
 In that moment of justifying grace, my despair was replaced with hope and my sense of uselessness was replaced with an invitation to dedicate my life to sharing the Good News.
 I came home at the end of the summer, and, to my parents’ surprise, I applied to seminary!
-I attended Claremont School of Theology and graduated in 2005 full of excitement for ministry…but needing a place to serve that would consider a seminary trained lay person.
+I attended Claremont School of Theology and graduated in 2005 full of excitement for ministry…but needing a place to serve that would consider a seminary-trained lay person.

 You see, back in 2003, the laity of the Pacific Northwest Annual Conference had seen fit to elected ME (a young adult seminarian?!) as the First Elected Lay Delegate to the 2004 General Conference.
 To say “yes” to the full four-year lay-leadership experience I stepped out of the candidacy process and fully committed myself to serving at the general level of the church.
 In my time as lay delegate, I attended the 2004 General and Jurisdictional Conferences, served on the General Commission on Christian Unity and Interreligious Concerns, and traveled to Cuba, Japan, and throughout the U.S. representing the United Methodist Church.
 During that time, I was hired as the Executive Director and Campus Minister at the Wesley Foundation serving UCLA and began serving in the fall of 2005.